ryan0788/FbCommands/README.md

 # FbCommands

+__NOTE: This extension has not been tested and probably will not work with Facebook's new chat UI.__

 *A Google Chrome extension that adds features to Facebook chat.*

 This extension implements command hooks into Facebook chat windows.